 An excellent ackie monitor enclosure MUST include access to appropriate amounts of UVB.
 In order to meet this requirement, you will need a strong, high-quality UVB lamp, mounted at a safe distance from the basking area in a reflective, wide-angle fixture.
 Here are the best ackie monitor UVB lamps that ReptiFiles recommends for use with ackie monitors, categorized by vertical distance between the lamp and the ackie’s head while standing on the basking surface:

 *This data is based on measurements taken by Chris Phillips, using the Vivarium Electronics T5 HO fixture.

 **ReptiFiles has furnished the above bulb and distance recommendations based on one set of data.
-Note that using the Arcadia ProT5 fixture or Zoo Med Reptisun T5 HO Terrarium Hood will likely change your results.
+It is likely to apply to the Arcadia ProT5 and Tropic Blaze single bulb fixture fairly accurately.
+However, using other fixtures, such as the Zoo Med Reptisun T5 HO Terrarium Hood, will likely yield significantly different results.